NicolaDalla/MN_NLs_fragments_informativity/README.md

 ### `Real_application.Rmd`

-contains the example of application of the function to an Alternaria fungi extracts datasets aquired in DDA. feature creation, MS/MS extraction and  plotting code of MN are included.
+contains the example of application of the function to an Alternaria fungi extracts datasets acquired in DDA.
+feature creation, MS/MS extraction and plotting code of MN are included.
 ---

 ## Input